Armenian nationality law: History

 The Achaemenid Empire collapsed in around 330 BC, giving rise to the Kingdom of Armenia.
 The territory it governed stretched from the Black Sea in the west to the Caspian Sea in the east and as far north as Turkey and the Caucasus Mountains to Lebanon in the south.
 The kingdom was ruled by custom and tradition linked through kinship groups.
 Allegiance was to the local authority, rather than a centralized administration.
 This would gradually change and by the first century BC, centralized rule created both efficiency and growth which allowed the kingdom to expand by subduing neighboring states.
 Their expansion was eventually curtailed by the might of the Roman Empire.
-Though both the Parthian and Roman Empires occupied the kingdom at various times, none were able to establish a stronghold in the territory until the until the third century AD.
+Though both the Parthian and Roman Empires occupied the kingdom at various times, none were able to establish a stronghold in the territory until the third century AD.
 At that time the Kingdom of Armenia became a suzerainty of the Sasanian Empire with its rise to dominance.
 By 387 AD, Armenia was partitioned into a western area governed by Rome and an eastern area governed by Persia.
 In 395, the Byzantine Empire emerged as the successor to Rome in the east when the Roman Empire was divided upon the death of Theodosius I. The Kingdom of Armenia survived as a vassal state until 428 AD when the monarchy was abolished.
 In the absence of the monarchy, the Sasanian and Byzantine Empires, maintained control over Armenia by elevating nakharar, Armenian noble houses, to rule with autonomy in their territory.

 From the fifth to the ninth century, Armenia remained under foreign control, with the Arab Rashidun Caliphate gaining superiority from the middle of the seventh century.
 The Rashidun Caliphate was followed by the Umayyad Caliphate in 661 and its successor, the Abbasid Caliphate in 750 AD.
 Under Arab rule, Ostikans replaced satraps as regional authorities and were responsible for its defense, economy, and administration.
 Though Arab direct rule was much more centralized and the nakharar had less autonomy, caliphates maintained the nobles, elevating the Bagratuni dynasty to a level akin to princes of Armenia.
 In 884, the Bagratid Kingdom was given sovereignty over the northern and eastern portions of the territory and the Arab caliphates relinquished their control.
 In the tenth century, the Artsruni dynasty, another nakharar established a kingdom in southern Armenia and the two kingdoms competed for supremacy.
 Though free of Muslim rule, various emirates and Byzantine leaders posed a constant threat to the kingdoms.
 By the middle of the eleventh Century, Byzantium had reabsorbed most of Armenia.
 In 1071, the Turko-Persian Seljuk Empire invaded Armenia, defeated the Byzantines and took control of the region.
 Uninterested in direct rule, the Seljuk Empire left control of the area to its vassals.